Oliver-Leete/Configs/README.md

 Just made some more functions and mappings for this.
 Mapped targets allows for the creation of target mappings using already existing mapped motions and selections.
 Plug targets instead uses the plug mapping provided by plugins.
-Examples of all of these functions can be seen in my o_bindings_config.lua and tex.lua config files.
+Examples of all of these functions can be seen in my o_bindings_config.Lua and Tex.Lua config files.
 Combined with the targets plugin this allows for almost any text object to be targeted from afar.
 The one remaining object has been conquered, paragraphs.
 This had to have two functions all to itself, but it now works how I want it to.